 Patent Portfolio Management, Monetization, and Transactions

 Finnegan was one of the first firms to develop a full-service practice for managing and monetizing IP portfolios and has been involved in cutting-edge, high profile work in this area for over two decades.
 We analyze patent portfolios to understand the opportunities, increase the value of the portfolios by additional filings and acquisitions, identify business opportunities, create a plan for generating revenue, and then execute the plan by selling or licensing the patents.
+We distilled best practices from years of experience assisting clients with business decisions regarding their intellectual property and developed a proprietary system for understanding, developing, and using patent portfolios in a wide range of business decisions – the Finnegan Patent Portfolio Platform system.
+Contact us to learn more about the FP3 system.
 Here are a few examples of our experience:

 Analyzing and increasing the value of patent portfolios

 Finnegan played an instrumental role in actively managing and strengthening AOL’s portfolio of over 1,000 patents prior to its sale to Microsoft for more than $1 billion.
 Before the portfolio was up for sale, our attorneys had already analyzed and grouped the patents for particular purposes, filed and strategically prosecuted additional patent applications, and were prepared to discuss the purpose and value of the patents to specific potential buyers.
 This foresight proved invaluable when the sale began and greatly improved its ultimate sale price.